“Gone Coastal” Column – By guest columnist Kenneth Reaves (PerfectCaptain.com)

 Think About Your Target Species

 The type of catch you’re after will dictate where you anchor your boat.
 Targets, such as yellowfin or other tunas, for instance, are surface feeders.
 Thus, you’ll want to be on the lookout for weed lines and baitfish breaking the surface.
+But don’t forget to take the best fishing lures with you.

 On the other hand, some species including groupers and snappers are bottom feeders and prefer structures including reefs and wrecks.
 Angling for these species can require special equipment, such as a fishfinder, circle hooks, dehooking tools, descending devices and more.
 MyFWC.com/FishHandling explains much of this fishing gear.